What is the Accounts Payable Process?

 - Eliminates paper clutter, thereby reducing processing time and error rates

-- Links POs and invoices with electronics payments, which presents the full picture of the accounts payable cycle
+- Links POs and invoices with electronic payments, which presents the full picture of the accounts payable cycle

 - Enables hassle-free three-way matching

-- Allows integration of the Accounts Payable process with other core business systems such as ERP and CRM
+- Allows integration of the Accounts Payable process with other core business systems such as ERPs and CRMs

 - Allows setting up of multiple checkpoints in the accounting payable cycle to avoid overspending or unnecessary purchases